ComputerGhost/QuickIRC/README.md

 ## Requirements

 Microsoft Windows is required.
-While QuickIRC may run on earlier versions, only Windows 10 is officially supported at this time.
+While QuickIRC may run on earlier versions, it is only being tested on Windows 10 at this time.

 ## Installation

-Currently, it is recommended to run the program from Visual Studio.
+Currently, it is recommended to run the program from within Visual Studio.
 QuickIRC should be set to run within the `out` folder.

-If you do wish to install this development version of QuickIRC, simply put the binary in the `out` folder and copy it to wherever you want it installed.

 ## Bug Reporting